enasequence/read_docs/submit/samples/interactive.rst

 =======================================

-Return to the 'Register Samples' interface in `Webin Submissions Portal <https://www.ebi.ac.uk/ena/submit/webin/login>`_ and this time expand the 'Upload filled spreadsheet to register samples' option.
+Return to the 'Register Samples' interface in `Webin Portal <https://www.ebi.ac.uk/ena/submit/webin/login>`_ and this time expand the 'Upload filled spreadsheet to register samples' option.
 Use the 'Browse' button to find the spreadsheet you wish to submit, then click the 'Submit Completed Spreadsheet' button.